Lightfoot kicks off competition to replace retiring Ald. Michele Smith (43rd)

 A handful of veteran alderpersons may join the exodus, including indicted Ald.
 Edward Burke (14th), dean of the council.

-In a statement kicking of the 43rd Ward competition, Lightfoot once again hailed Smith, who chairs the City Council’s Ethics Committee, as a “champion for equity and good governance.”
+In a statement kicking off the 43rd Ward competition, Lightfoot once again hailed Smith, who chairs the City Council’s Ethics Committee, as a “champion for equity and good governance.”